WhatTheNathan/UnlimitedCarousel/README.md

 ## License

-`InfiniteCarousel` is released under the [BSD 2-Clause "Simplified" License](LICENSE).
+`UnlimitedCarousel` is released under the [BSD 2-Clause "Simplified" License](LICENSE).
 See LICENSE for details.